 The best personal item bag for travel by air today may not be the one you’ve used before.

-Other airlines make you pay for overhead space, depending upon your ticket class.
+Certain airlines make you pay for overhead space, depending upon your ticket class.
 Still others restrict size and dimensions to levels beyond tiny.
+It behooves savvy travelers to research and purchase options for the best travel personal item bag to serve in different scenarios.

-The best personal item bag on flight “A” may work, but not on airline “B,” and if no overhead space is available it must fit under the seat.
+The best personal item bag for airlines on flight “A” may work, but not on airline “B,” and if no overhead space is available it must fit under the seat.
+This is when the biggest personal item bag is going to be a travel fail.
 It’s all very confusing!

 The best personal item for carry on will meet your needs in all, or at least most of, these scenarios.
 Read on for our assessments and tips.